 - An action assertion outlines a constraint or set of conditions that have some form of control over the actions of the enterprise.

-- A derivation is simply an additional element of knowledge that comes from other key knowledge about the business.
+- A derivation is simply an additional element of knowledge that comes from other critical knowledge about the business.

 Within the assertions explained above, rules are further defined as one of three types when part of a process:

 - Coordination rules—Coordination rules put forward a general requirement that must be met for a process to continue.
-These are general statements like "A request must include the department's billing code."
+General statements like "A request must include the department's billing code."
 These rules help keep a process moving without re-work.

 - Qualification/ disqualification rules—A set of qualification/ disqualification rules are used when it must be determined if a particular subject should be included or excluded in a process.
 Think of this as a filtering rule that prevents a lot of wasted time and effort.